mitestojanov1990/bestgame/README.md

 # Backend explained
 ```
-The backend is build with a framework called NestJS.
+- The backend is build with a framework called NestJS.
 Link: https://docs.nestjs.com/
-It is using and fully supports TypeScript.
+- It is using and fully supports TypeScript.

-I have built a server using Express, which you can find on this git branch:
+- I have built a server using Express, which you can find on this git branch:

-The reason I changed it is simple because it is a lot easier and faster to write and run NestJS.
+- The reason I changed it is simple because it is a lot easier and faster to write and run NestJS.
 I like the architecture because it is inspired and very closely related to how Angular works (Dependency Injection).
 I believe anyone can understand and find its way through NestJS module architecture.
+- NestJS is using either Express or Fastify as web framework.
+I went with Fastify for no apperant reason.
+Fastify is inspired by Express..
+- NestJS out of the box has Swagger UI support.

+- After starting the server you can navigate to: http://localhost:3001/api
+- There you will find all available REST end points.
 ```